RenYang-home/OpenDVC/README.md

 --N, filter number in CNN (Do not change);

---M, channel number of latent representations (Do not change)
+--M, channel number of latent representations (Do not change).
 ```

 For example, the test code for OpenDVC encoder can be used as follows.